JosephPizzuti/cse3150-final-exam-study/notes.md

 - this will make it so that a header files contents are only processed **1** time during compilation of a src file
 - this will protect it against numerous inclusions, whether directly or indirectly through other header files
 - you could also use `#ifndef`, `#define`, and `#endif`, which accomplishes the same thing as `#pragma once`
+- The result of using `#pragma once` properly in your program is that you will avoid **redefinition errors** and your time to compile will increase

 ### NAMESPACES
 - the purpose of making namespaces is prevent naming collisions and group code logically